 The situation is actually more complicated in reality.
 Put simply, not all payout ratios are created equally.
 A firm that generates 10% underlying returns and pays out 50% of its profit will achieve 5% growth assuming it can reinvest its retained profit at that 10% rate.
 Because Altria’s core business is much more profitable than that, it does not need as much retained profit to fund similar levels of growth.
 This is why folks assert that high quality businesses should typically trade at premium valuations.
 They can payout more of their profits directly to shareholders without sacrificing growth.
 In Altria’s case, it really does not need much retained profit at all.

 Just to provide some numbers, let’s see what Altria got up to over its last ten full fiscal years.
-If my math is right, then the firm earned $55.8B in adjusted net income during that time.
-It paid out roughly $42B in dividend cash, with the extra amount spent on stock buybacks clocking in at $11B.
+If my math is right, the firm earned $55.8b in adjusted net income during that time.
+It paid out roughly $42b in dividend cash, with the extra amount spent on stock buybacks clocking in at $11b.
 As you can see, everything roughly nets out.
-The firm’s underlying net income still increased from $3.9B to $7.8B over that period.
+The firm’s underlying net income still increased from $3.9b to $7.8b over that period.

 Most folks know why so-called ‘big tobacco’ firms like Altria have great businesses, so I shall not go into that.
-That said, the fact that Altria’s business is currently great clearly does not give the firm a pass far into the future.
-Things can, and do, change.
-And that is clearly the crux of the debate when it comes to tobacco stocks.
+But the fact that Altria’s business is currently great clearly does not give the firm a pass far into the future.
+Things can, and do, change – and that is clearly the crux of the debate when it comes to tobacco stocks.
 Raising prices above inflation to more than offset declines in volume has its limits, while fresh regulations and laws could also massively speed that process along.
 That is before thinking about the impact of litigation, and so on.
 Again, I think most folks appreciate the risks of investing in tobacco stocks.